Jobs

 The contract duration for doctoral students and postdoctoral researchers is agreed upon individually; the entire course of PhD studies is typically four years, and postdoctoral contracts are typically between 1 and 4 years.
 We welcome PhD students and postdoctoral researchers both from Finland and abroad.
 Doctoral students should have completed an MSc degree before starting employment, and postdoctoral researchers should have a PhD.

 Interns and MSc students - who have, e.g., done well in my classes - will work on research-grade problems that align with our scientific interests.
-We primarily seek students tentatively interested in continuing to PhD studies in my group after the MSc degree; most of our PhD students have started as interns and MSc students.
+We primarily seek students tentatively interested in continuing PhD studies in my group after the MSc degree; most of our PhD students have started as interns and MSc students.
 The contract will be agreed upon individually.
 Depending on the phase of studies, typical options are (i) a 3-month full-time internship project (often, but not necessarily, as a summer internship) or a part-time internship (which makes it possible to do some courses at the same time, a typical arrangement for students during teaching periods) that by mutual agreement can later continue to MSc or PhD thesis; or (ii) 6 month MSc thesis project that by mutual agreement can later continue to PhD thesis.
-Intern and MSc student applicants should have study right in a Finnish university.
-We encourage interested students from outside Finland to apply first to the relevant Bachelor's Programme or Master's Programme (e.g., data science, theoretical and computational methods, or atmospheric sciences) at the University of Helsinki.
+Intern and MSc student applicants should have study rights in a Finnish university.
+We encourage interested students from outside Finland to apply to the relevant Bachelor's Programme or Master's Programme (e.g., data science, theoretical and computational methods, or atmospheric sciences) at the University of Helsinki.

 All positions include salary with social security and pension fund payments according to Finnish legislation, Finnish national health insurance system access (details), and occupational health care services, among other staff benefits.
 The university covers work-related travel expenses.
 You can read more about practicalities from our website for arriving international staff and why you should choose the University of Helsinki.